apache/juddi/juddi-gui/readme.txt

 Build:
 1) First, build the main jUDDI project. mvn clean install
+For JBoss Wildly/EAP use
+    mvn clean install -Pjboss7up
 2) Deploy
 	copy the war file into any J2EE container that has a soap stack that supports JAX-WS 2.2 or higher and the servlet 2.4 API spec or higher